FarmDyn/documentation/docs/template/manure.md

        v_TotalManStorCap(manChain,t,nCur) =g= v_ManStorCapNeed(manChain,t,nCur);
 ```

-Besides requirement with regard to the storage capacity, there are
+Besides legal requirements for the storage capacity, there are
 equations which make sure that the storage is emptied in certain points
 of time.
 Every spring, the storage has to be emptied completely with
 regard to nutrients and volume, what is made sure of in the equations
 *emptyStorageVol\_* and *emptyStorageNut\_*.
 On the one hand, this
 represents typical manure management of farms.
 On the other hand, the
-restriction is necessary to make sure that the storage can be emptied
-when relation between nutrients and volume changes due to nutrient
+restriction is necessary to make sure that the correct relation between mass and nutrients is maintained when nutrients and volume changes due to nutrient
 losses during storage (see chapter 2.9.3).

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/manure_module.gms GAMS /emptyStorageVol_[\S\s][^;]*?sameas[\S\s]*?\.\./ /;/)